Will Bankruptcy Affect My Military Security Clearance?

 • failing to file timely income tax returns, or

 Whether a bankruptcy filing will jeopardize your security clearance depends on numerous factors and your circumstances.
-Talk to a knowledgeable bankruptcy attorney or the appropriate legal office or authority in your branch of the military before filing your case to learn more about whether bankruptcy will affect your security clearance.
+Talk to a knowledgeable bankruptcy attorney or the appropriate legal office or authority in your military branch before filing your case to learn more about whether bankruptcy will affect your security clearance.

 Get Professional Help